vishnuvk0/INTERVIEW-Patient-Data-API/README.md

 ## Frontend UI

-Goal: Implement a **bare bones** front end interface that displays calls the two newly added endpoints and displays the data in a simple list.
+Goal: Implement a **bare bones** front end interface that displays the responses to the two newly added endpoints and displays the data in a simple list.

 The front end should be able to accept user input and make the relevant API calls to the wrapper EHR API.